b-src/omnihost/README.md

  $ omnihost -i <gemtext/source/dir> -w <html/output/dir> -o <gemtext/output/dir> -g <gopher/output/dir> -s <stylesheet/path>
 ```

+Because the typical workflow involves running the software with the same arguments every time, there are alternative methods to provide these parameters: environment variables and a config file.
+If an argument is listed as required below, that means that it is required to be set, not that it must be passed in through the command line.

 Arguments:
  * `-i` gemtext source directory path.
 This argument is required.
  * `-w` html output directory path.
 This argument is optional.
 If an html output path is provided, gemtext files will be converted to html and placed in this directory.
 This directory must be empty.